kdavidmoore/electric-or-not/README.md

 # Electric or Not

-The initial version of the Electric or Not app is built in Node.js using Express.
-It also performs CRUD operations on a MongoDB database.
+## Voting app built in Node.js using Express

+This is a single page app that allows the user to vote on images and view total votes.
+It creates votes associated with a particular IP address by performing CRUD operations on a MongoDB database.

 ## Features
 * Vote on photos and store votes in a MongoDB database